AthertonRoamer/Godot-Multiplayer-Game-Template/README.md

         They disconnect from the dedicated server and connect to the lobby (The lobby may reject them) They have a lobby node that communicates with the lobby node on the lobby

-    The lobby starts the game, telling every client connected to it to load the game
+Then the lobby starts the game, telling every client connected to it to load the game